FROM NARENDRA KINI, MD, MHA, President and CEO, Nicklaus Children's Hospital, formerly Miami Children's Hospital

 Some babies with complex cardiac conditions can only be saved if they are within a pediatric cardiac center within minutes of birth, which is not possible with a transfer from even the closest obstetrical unit.
 These babies and families can face a lifetime of challenges, or even death, caused by delayed treatment.

-In order to ensure that babies like these receive the care they need, Miami Children’s Hospital has made a request of the legislature to allow us to provide birthing services for mothers expecting high-risk infants.
+In order to ensure that babies like these receive the care they need, Nicklaus Children's Hospital, formerly Miami Children's Hospital, has made a request of the legislature to allow us to provide birthing services for mothers expecting high-risk infants.
 We wish to thank Florida State Rep. Eduardo "Eddy" Gonzalez (District 111) and State Senator Anitere Flores (District 39) for their support of House Bill 1159 and Senate Bill 1482, which would create a 10-bed high-risk obstetrical unit for families expecting babies with congenital abnormalities.

 Approval of this important measure would give rise to a state-of-the art obstetrical unit designed for at-risk neonates similar to what is available at other top children’s hospitals around the country, including Boston Children’s and Children’s Hospital of Philadelphia.
 A collaboration of the family obstetrician, combined with specialized obstetricians /laborists /perinatologists would be on staff, supported by appropriate experienced nursing and care teams.

-Miami Children’s Hospital is nationally recognized and Joint Commission-accredited for clinical care excellence, and its neonatal and cardiac intensive care units are the first choice of many referring doctors in the region.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, is nationally recognized and Joint Commission-accredited for clinical care excellence, and its neonatal and cardiac intensive care units are the first choice of many referring doctors in the region.